sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 ```

 ## 2. Using recursion
-We might recall that Elixir is a functional language.
-Functional languages encourage the use of recursion as a fundamental technique for solving problems.
+As we mentioned earlier, functional languages encourage the use of recursion as a fundamental technique for solving problems.

-Recursion is the process of solving a problem by breaking it down into smaller sub-problems of the same type, and then solving each sub-problem recursively.
-The recursion stops when a base case is reached, which is a sub-problem that can be solved directly without further recursion.
+Recursion is the process of solving a problem by breaking it down into smaller sub-problems of the same type and then solving each sub-problem recursively.
+The recursion stops when a base case is reached; a sub-problem that can be solved directly without further recursion.

 There are several reasons why functional languages heavily use recursion:
-- Functional languages have a strong focus on immutability and avoiding side effects, which makes recursion a natural choice for iterating over data structures instead of using loops with mutable variables.
+- Functional languages strongly focus on immutability and avoiding side effects, making recursion a natural choice for iterating over data structures instead of using loops with mutable variables.
-- Recursion is a declarative way to express algorithms and is often more concise and easier to understand than imperative code that uses loops and mutable variables.
+- Recursion is a declarative way of expressing algorithms and is often more concise and easier to understand than imperative code using loops and mutable variables.
 - Recursion can be optimized by compilers and interpreters to make it as efficient as iterative solutions, and sometimes even more so.
-This is because recursion allows for tail call optimization, which eliminates the overhead of maintaining a call stack.
+This is because recursion allows for [tail call optimization](https://stackoverflow.com/questions/310974/what-is-tail-call-optimization), eliminating the overhead of maintaining a call stack.

-Recursion can sometimes be tricky, and requires a different way of thinking about the problem we're trying to solve.
+Recursion can sometimes be tricky and requires a different way of thinking about the problem we're trying to solve.

 Let us try to exemplify using a diagram: